belkinsa/Presentations/2016/UbuntuMembershipWorkshop/Outline.md

 ### Renewal

 Once added to the team, you will get an e-mail every two (2) years asking if you want to renew your membership on Launchpad.
-There is a deadline to renew your membership on Launchpad, but if you miss that, e-mail the membership board and we will add you back.
+There is a deadline, which is seven (7) days, to renew your membership on Launchpad, but if you miss that, e-mail the membership board and we will add you back.